Devices

 - Useful when the goal is better household awareness around alarms

-- Recognizable product path for people who prefer mainstream setup over experimental stacks
+- Recognizable buying path for people who prefer mainstream setup over experimental stacks

 - Good fit when you want the smart layer to feel understandable, not custom